Elections Alberta Q3 fundraising totals give insight into political landscape | Globalnews.ca

 “We haven’t had a breakthrough… it’s going to take a lot of effort to push us over the hump.”

-Snagovsky said he’s not sure that we will see a three or four party race, partially because of the first past the post system.
+Snagovsky said he’s not sure that Alberta will see a three- or four-party race, partially because of the first-past-the-post system.

 “The party with the most votes wins, so it doesn’t leave a whole lot of room for third parties to emerge because they end up splitting the vote,” he explained.